realm-js/realm-js/README.md

 Executes methods in defined order.
 If a setter is defined, realm will assign the result into the instance of a class.

+## Formatting the output

-You can format the output as well
+You can format the output as well using "format" method.
 ```js
 class MyChain {
    setFoo() {